brettdewoody/reading-list/README.md

 ## Create Your Own Reading List

-First, _**don't clone this repo**_.
+First, _**DO NOT clone this repo**_.
 Cloning this repo will merely clone my reading list and not the underlying functionality.
+This reading list is created using a few simple `git` commands.

 To create your own git-based reading list, follow these steps:

 1. Create a new directory and init a repo: